 (REGION G ICCWG)

 Adopted by the EAtHC in Lisbon, Portugal (EAtHC-16 Decision 13, 1st October 2021)

+Proposed Amendments adopted by the EAtHC in Casablanca, Morocco (EAtHC-18, Decision xx): scope extended to S-100.

 Background

-The Eastern Atlantic Hydrographic Commission (EAtHC - hereinafter referred to as "The Commission") recognizes the need to actively develop and maintain official nautical charts, in both paper and digital formats, which support ships engaged on international voyages in its region.
+The Eastern Atlantic Hydrographic Commission (EAtHC - hereinafter referred to as "The Commission") recognizes the need to actively develop and maintain official nautical charts, in both paper and digital formats, and official S-100 based products and Electronic Navigational Data Services (ENDS),, which support ships engaged on international voyages in its region.
 Accordingly, it appoints and directs a working group to undertake this task.
 The working group shall be named the Region G or Eastern Atlantic Hydrographic Commission International Charting Coordination Working Group (Region G ICCWG or EAtHC ICCWG or ICCWG CHAtO).

 The EAtHC ICCWG is a subsidiary body of the Commission.
 It shall conduct its work in accordance with these Terms of Reference and Rules of Procedure.
 The Commission may clarify or amend these generic Terms of Reference and Rules of Procedure for the EAtHC ICCWG in order for these to be made specifically relevant and applicable to its region.
 Its work is subject to the Commission’s approval.